Code-Institute-Submissions/TenburyWellsRFC/README.md

 - Add a news archive so that more than the latest four articles can be view on the site.
 - Add player stats to the squad page could potentially add a page for each player.
 - Fixtures, Results, and League Table to automatically pull information from the RFU website.
+- Add links to the sponsor images to sponsor's websites.

 <span id="technologies"></span>
 ## Technologies Used